Opening 1st October 2026. Advanced appointments now being taken.

 • want structured techniques, tasks, or performance goals

-• are currently in acute distress or at risk of harm
+• are in acute distress or at risk of harm

-In these situations, I will signpost you to appropriate support.
+If any of these apply, I will signpost you to appropriate support.

 Your Responsibility and Agency